 If you have followed this one day itinerary at this point you are happy yet tired and ready for dinner.

-The options in Rome are endless and you can choose between staying local to Trevi, head again towards Piazza Navona (in which case I love enoteca Cul de sac) or even get a cab to Trastevere for seeing one extra bit of Rome and traditional Rome food.
+The options in Rome are endless and you can choose between staying local to Trevi, head again towards Piazza Navona (in which case I love enoteca Cul de sac and Mimi and Coco) or even get a cab to Trastevere for seeing one extra bit of Rome and traditional Rome food.
+I love Tonnarello there.